dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 a bit different reasoning, at least for me.

-Related, it was easy to make clock frequency mistakes in terms of (1) how fast it ran, (2) how the BCLK and FS (also refered to as WS) clocks are related, and (3) how to specify the actual clock speed on the rpi.
-This latter task being made more exciting by the expedient method of the Broadcom BCM2835 datasheet simply not containing any description of the needed PCM clock, which you have to piece together from the BCM2835 erata and blog posts.
+Related, it was easy to make clock frequency mistakes in terms of (1) how fast it ran, (2) how the BCLK and FS (also referred to as WS) clocks are related, and (3) how to specify the actual clock speed on the rpi.
+This latter task being made more exciting by the expedient method of the Broadcom BCM2835 datasheet simply not containing any description of the needed PCM clock, which you have to piece together from the BCM2835 errata and blog posts.
 (The linux source is also useful, though there is a bunch of infrastructure code that occludes what is going on in many places.)